 On August 5, 2014, Yield Operating issued \$500 million of senior unsecured notes, or the Senior Notes.
-The Senior Notes bear interest at 5.375% and mature in 2014.
+The Senior Notes bear interest at 5.375% and mature in August 2024.
+Interest on the notes is payable semi-annually on February 15 and August 15 of each year, commencing on February 15, 2015.
+The Senior Notes are senior unsecured obligations of Yield Operating and are guaranteed by the Company, and by certain of Yield Operating's wholly owned current and future subsidiaries.
+The Senior Notes were issued as "Green Bonds," and all proceeds from the Senior Notes were used to purchase the Alta Wind Assets, which qualify as eligible green projects.

 The Company provided a guarantee to Yield Operating with respect to the Senior Notes.